Abishang21/Aircraft-Risks-Analysis/README.md

 **Aircraft Accident risk assessmentTrends**

-- Cessna, Piper, and Beech aircraft have the highest number of accidents
+- Cessna, Piper, and Beech aircraft makes have the highest number of accidents

 - Abernathy, 777, and Robert John planes have much fewer accidents.

-- The most accident-prone aircraft models include Cessna 152 ,172 and 172N.
+- The most accident-prone aircraft models include  152 ,172 and 172N.